15 NJ Grants for Seniors You Can Apply for Today (2026 Guide)

 - Medical provider information

-- Special assistance needs
+- Any special assistance needs

 Federal Transit Administration Section 5310 grants, managed by NJ TRANSIT, fund:

-- Operations (50% matching)
+- Operations (50% matching required)

 - Mobility management (20% matching)